armcha/PlayTabLayout/README.md

 ### Note: array must be the same size as your adapter item count

-3. And you can use it as a regular tab layout
+3. And you can use it like a regular tab layout

 ```kotlin
 viewPager.adapter = TabAdapter(supportFragmentManager)